 The Organization has a self-funded health insurance plan and maintains stop-loss insurance.
 The stop-loss insurance mitigates excessive claim risk and reimburses the Organization for claims that exceed a predetermined amount.
-The Organization utilizes an escrow account to pay approved medical claims that must maintain a balance of \$89,000.
+The Organization utilizes an escrow account to pay approved medical claims that must maintain a balance of \$14,500 and \$89,000 for the years ended June 30, 2020 and 2019, respectively.
 Daily balance notices are received via email and transfers to the escrow account are made weekly to reimburse the escrow account for claims paid during the week to get the account back to its required balance.